metamn/its-csongor/_site/README.md

 1. Item title, short task description, the best image

-2. Project description, a parapgraph short
+2. Project description in a few parapgraphs

-3. Technologies used
+3. Services and Technologies

-- Depending on the image number and quality new slides can be added, more images can be added to slides 1-3 defined above
+- Depending on the image number and quality new slides can be added / more images can be added to slides 1-3 defined above

 ## Device sizes